calliope-project/euro-calliope/docs/workflow/troubleshooting.md

 ### How can I debug a workflow step?

 Most of our workflow steps are Python scripts and you can debug them with default debugging methods.
-For example, you may include a `breakpoint()` statement in a line in which you want to drop into the debugger `ipdb`.
+For example, you may include a `breakpoint()` statement in a line in which you want to drop into the `ipdb` debugger (the iPython-enabled [pdb](https://docs.python.org/3/library/)).

 ### How long should I expect the workflow to run?